After many requests from our workshop students, I am posting the Perfect Madeira Cake blog. Good luck and hope this helps you.

 - Sift the remaining flour into the creamed mixture and fold in carefully with a large metal spoon.

-- Transfer to the lined bakeware and bake, see above but everyone’s oven is different..
-When the cake is ready it will be well risen, firm to the touch and a skewer inserted into the centre will come out clean.
+- Transfer to the lined bakeware and bake, see above but everyone’s oven is different.
+When the cake is ready, it will have risen, be firm to the touch and a skewer inserted into the centre will come out clean.

 - Allow the cake to cool then, leaving the lining paper on, wrap the cake in foil or place in an airtight container for at least 12 hours before cutting, to allow the cake to settle.

 Different sized/shape tin?
-Please click here to see a simple chart for changing quantities
+See our simple chart for changing quantities